The Reliability & Validity Of Pre-Employment Assessments

 Pre-employment assessments are professionally considered a good indicator of job-fit because of their reliability, validity, and fairness.
 When hiring managers put their trust on our assessments to make the best hiring decision, it is our duty to ensure that the instruments we use are dependable and sound.

 A test is considered ‘good’ if it meets the three criteria of being reliable, valid, and fair.
-In other words, the results of our hiring assessments should be consistent, should measure what it claims to measure, and provide equal opportunity to all test takers respectively.
-As we’ve touched on fairness in a previous blog about Adverse Impact Analysis, this piece will focus on explaining reliability and validity.
+In other words, the results of our hiring assessments should be consistent, should measure what it claims to measure, and provide equal opportunity to all test takers.
+As we’ve touched on fairness in a previous post about Adverse Impact Analysis, this piece will focus on explaining reliability and validity.

 Whenever we assess reliability, the main questions that we repeatedly ask ourselves are, “Do the results today resemble the ones from yesterday?
 Will it remain the same tomorrow?
 What about next week?
 A year from now?”